-- To begin, you decide on a suit, say Clubs.
+- To begin, decide on a suit, say clubs.

-- Then shuffle the cards and turn up the first three cards and place them face up on the table, putting to the side any Clubs that may be among the three.
+- Shuffle the deck and turn up the first three cards, placing them face-up on the table, putting any of your chosen suit cards (clubs) that may be among the three to the side.

-- Then turn up three more cards and once again throw out the Clubs and place these with the other Clubs that were set aside.
+- Turn up three more cards and once again throw out the suit cards (clubs), placing these with the other suit cards (clubs) that are set aside.

-- Do this, in the same way, five times, then shuffle the cards already used except for the Clubs you set aside and proceed as before.
+- Repeat steps 1 through 3, five times, then shuffle the cards that've already been used except for the clubs cards that you set aside and proceed as before.

-- You do this three times.
-If you extracted all the Clubs, you've won.
-If you still have Clubs left in your hand, you've failed.
+- If you extracted all the clubs, you've won.
+If you still have clubs left in your hand, you've lost.

 The Amazon Queens

-- The first step in Amazon is to remove all four Kings from the 52-card standard deck and toss them aside.
+- The first step in Amazon Queens is to remove all four Kings from a standard 52-card deck and toss them aside.

 - Again, if an Ace shows up, place it in the top row.

 Devil's Grip is a unique solo card stacking game.
-Two standard decks of cards with the Aces removed are required for this game.
+Two standard 52-card decks with the Aces removed are required to play this game.

-Shuffle the cards and deal out three rows of eight, face-up.
-The remaining cards are set aside as a stockpile.
-The goal of Set-Up is to stack the cards of matching suits in a specific sequential order.
+Shuffle all of the cards and deal out three rows of eight, face-up.
+Set the remaining cards aside as a stockpile.
+The goal of the game is to stack the cards of matching suits in a specific sequential order.
 The sequential order for the three rows is: